ExpositionEngineering/course-assessment-spring-2024/README.md

 FS 102, Exposition Engineering.
 Beyond this file, there are no files inside of this repository and you do not need to add any files to this repository.

-The course instructor will add overall course assessment reports to either the issue tracker or the pull requests tracker in this repository.
+The course instructor will add overall course assessment reports to the issue tracker and/or the pull requests tracker in this repository.
 Students who have questions about their overall assessments are encouraged to [schedule](https://www.gregorykapfhammer.com/schedule/) a meeting with the course instructor during office hours.